wooio/woo-fullstack-exercise/README.md

 **NOTE:** Exact font, color or spacing is not critical.
 But layout, positioning and alignment is.

 ### Matching:
-* **A candidate should only have x (currently 1) processes in status “New” at any given moment.**
-* A scheduled task running once an hour will search for matches and create new processes accordingly.
-* In addition, when a candidate accepts a “New” process, the system should search for a new match to create.

 Match Score - A Candidate and position with a score higher than 75 is considered a match.
 * Skills score - percentage of the position tech stack a candidate possesses as skills * 25 *(max 25 pts)*
 * Tech stack score - percentage of fulfilled tech stack expectations * 25 *(max 25 pts)*